5 Unusual Technical SEO Best Practices

 There are several tests you can run your webpages through.
 Here are a few:

 For more on website speed and page experience, check out the following resources:

 - How Fast Should My Webpage Be and Why Should I Care?

 - Google’s Page Experience Update: A Complete Guide

 - 3 Expert Tips to Improve Core Web Vitals [On-demand webinar]

 The majority of web traffic today (about 55% as of Q1 2021) comes from a mobile device.
 A mobile-friendly website creates a good experience for people who visit a website from a smartphone or tablet.
-While that percentage certainly varies by industry and search mission, the fact is that being mobile friendly is vital.
-Google indexes your content using a mobile version of the spider and so your designs need to be friendly for mobile users.
+While that percentage certainly varies by industry and search mission, the fact is that being mobile-friendly is vital.
+Google indexes your content using a mobile version of the spider, so your designs must be friendly for mobile users.

 A mobile-friendly website matters to your search engine rankings because Google wants websites on page one that offer great content through a good experience to mobile users.